gnatran/gnatran.github.io/japanese_haiku.md

 This text is in the public domain in the United States because it was not renewed in a timely fashion as required by law at the time.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact in all copies.

+---

+I added this extra bit of text as a commit that will be rolled-back, I hope.
+Nothing seems to work quite as expected on this damn system.